github/docs/content/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services.md

 # permission can be added at job level or workflow level
 permissions:
       id-token: write
-      contents: write    # This is required for actions/checkout@v1
+      contents: read    # This is required for actions/checkout@v1
 jobs:
   S3PackageUpload:
     runs-on: ubuntu-latest